tjper/teleport/design.md

 ...
 ```

+---

 ### job

-Package job will provide a `Service` type for starting, stopping and fetching `Job` instances.
+Package job will provide a `Service` type for managing `Job` instances.

-On `Service` creation, a directory will be created at `/var/log/jobworker`.
-When *jobworker* is closed, this *log directory* will be removed as part of cleanup.
-Within the *log directory* will be log files with the corresponding `Job` ID as their name.

 The `Service` type will be responsible for the following.
-- Setup and cleanup of logging files.
+- Setup and cleanup of `var/log/jobworker` logging directory.
-- Maintaining a concurrent-safe map with `Job.ID` as the key and `Job` as the value.
+- Maintaining a concurrent-safe jobs map with `Job.ID` as the key and `Job` as the value.
+- Provide methods to start, stop, and fetch managed `Job` instances

 The `Job` type will be responsible for the following.
 - Ensure thread safe access to attributes where necessary.